Can’t find the answer? Contact Us.

 All individual items should have the young person’s name on them.
 That way we can identify them if found later and post them back if your child forgets them at the centre (postage will be charged in this case).

-What about pupils with additional needs?
+What about pupils who require additional support?

 We’re committed to work with you to ensure that everyone in the class or group is able to participate and to share the fullest experience and benefit of the trip.
 The centre has an accessible dormitory, as well as accessible bathrooms.
 We’ll let you know if we think we’re not equipped to care appropriately in a specific situation.

 What do pupils need to bring with them?

 You can download a suggested list here.